overcast-enjoyer/ITM/README.md

-These are projects I've worked on and the various machines I've had to use while assembly and testing said projects.
+These are projects I've worked on and the various machines I've had to use while assembling and testing said projects.